moliver28/research-handbook/content/handbook/engineering/infrastructure/test-platform/debugging-qa-test-failures/index.md

 #### Investigating orchestrated test failure

-##### Verify the reconfigure logs for the GitLab container in the pipeline artefacts.
+##### Verify the reconfigure logs for the GitLab container in the pipeline artefacts

 Each orchestrated job has a log file attached as artifacts called
 - `<container_name>-reconfigure-logs.txt` - if the container runs successfully on 1st attempt, or